-So we know whenever we have 0 as the padbit, we can leave the bit as it is when b: Now pad the matrix with zero on all the sides.
+So we know whenever we have 0 as the padbit, we can leave the bit as it is when we mp the on to get the deerypt

 Decrypting.
 When we have 1 as the pad bit, we flip the bit to get the decrypted bit.